JeffThorslund/Bent-Shaft-Maps/README.md

 - Want to get involved or contribute?
 - Suggest a change or a new feature?
-- Want your companies logo on a river page?
+- Want your company's logo on a river page?
 - Tell us your favorite way to drink a booty beer?

 jeff@bentshaftmaps.com